ton-org/sandbox/README.md

 const stack = new TupleReader(res.stack);
 // read data from stack ...
 ```
-* Because there is no blocks concepts like sharding not working in sandbox environment.
+* Because there is no concept of blocks in Sandbox, things like sharding do not work.

 ## Viewing logs